 Nation-leading de-institutionalization allowing persons with mental health needs to live, work, attend school, worship, and socialize in their home communities.
-The federal National Outcome Measures system found that Michigan's state psychiatric hospital use is 6% that of the rest of the nation.
+The federal National Outcome Measures system found that the use of state psychiatric beds, by the rest of the country is 17 times higher per capita than that of Michigan.
+Michigan's use of state psychiatric hospitals - far less than the average of the rest of the country - is a testimony to its continual commitment to deinstitutionalization and the development of a comprehensive community-based system of care, the state's public mental health system.
 This investment in community-based services and supports, rather than in state institutional care, allows for the dollars that would have paid for services in state institutions to serve thirty-seven (37) times more people, through Michigan's community-based system.